jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 * You are developing a shared library and want to test is without installing it
 * You are running a specific program \(say from opt\) which needs to access its own libraries

 in these cases, you have to use the environment variable  **LD\_LIBRARY\_PATH**.
-A collon \(:\) separated list of directories will tell your program where to search for needed libraries **before** checking the libraries in ld.so.cache.
+A colon \(:\) separated list of directories will tell your program where to search for needed libraries **before** checking the libraries in ld.so.cache.

-For example if you give this command:
+For example, if you give this command:

 ```text
 export  LD_LIBRARY_PATH=/usr/lib/myoldlibs:/home/jadi/lpic/libs/
 ```

-and then run any command, the system will search `/usr/lib/myoldlibs` and then `/home/jadi/lpic/libs/` before going to the main system libraries \(defined in ld.so.cache\). . .
+And then run any command, the system will search `/usr/lib/myoldlibs` and then `/home/jadi/lpic/libs/` before going to the main system libraries \(defined in ld.so.cache\). . .

 . .